dfuenzalida/LispyLite/README.md

 LispyLite is a toy Scheme interpreter and compiler to JavaScript, based on the [lis.py Scheme interpreter by Peter Norvig](http://norvig.com/lispy.html)

+## What's included

+* Interactive REPL
+* JavaScript transpiler
+* Support for integer and floating point numbers

+### Not planned to support

+* Any other datatype (eg. Strings, symbols)
+* Any data structures beyond lists
+* Laziness
+* Macros
+* Host language interop

 ## Usage

-You can use your favorite IDE to add the source files to a project, or just compile them from the command line with:
+You can compile from the command line with:

 ```
 javac -d bin  src/lispy/*
 ```

+You can use your favorite IDE to add the source files to a project.
+You'll need the JUnit4 library to compile/run the tests.

 ### Interpreter